fttlov/JCAdvance/README.md

 2. **GTA V (On-Foot & Driving):**<br>
    You can hold physical ZL to instantly lock-on/aim with your left hand, and use the right stick UP to smoothly manage progressive trigger actions.
 When entering a vehicle, the right stick Y-axis automatically acts as a high-precision analog gas (Y+) and brake (Y-) pedal, allowing you to manage vehicle traction without wheel spin.

-In other words, full analogue control is now available to most users, and features such as driving mode and external pedals further expand the vehicle’s control options, but more on that below
+In other words, full analog control is now available for Joy-con users on PC, and features such as driving mode and external pedals further expand the vehicle’s control options, but more on that below

 4. **Other Action Games:**
    Works for games with zoom thresholds (like *Metal Gear Solid V*) or focus-aiming mechanics (like *Hitman*), where a half-press on the trigger alters the aim perspective or stabilizes the sniper scope